SuperOfficeDocs/superoffice-docs/docs/en/diary/tutorials/so-ical-feed/includes/steps/integrate.md

     ![Windows Live Calendar Gadget -screenshot][img12]

-5. Click OK and the gadget will load the appointments from the URL and display them under the week or month.
+5. Click OK and the gadget will load the follow-ups from the URL and display them under the week or month.

     ![Windows Live Calendar Gadget -screenshot][img13]

     ![Windows Live Calendar Gadget -screenshot][img14]

-6. Click on an appointment for the full description of the appointment.
+6. Click on a follow-up for the full description of it.

 <!-- Referenced links -->